 Family Trusts - What are they and how do they work?

-A lot of individuals question the use and benefit of Family Trusts, but what are they?
+Many individuals question the use and benefit of Family Trusts, but what are they?
 And how can they benefit you?

 A Family Trust is generally an inter - vivos discretionary family trust and has the following attributes: